luke-beep/whoami/README.md

 #### **Quantum Computing** ⚛️
 > Intrigued by the potential of quantum computing to revolutionize various fields, including cryptography and complex problem-solving.

-#### **Blockchain** 🌐
-> Interested in blockchain technology for its applications beyond cryptocurrencies, exploring its use in securing digital transactions and decentralizing systems.

 #### **Internet of Things (IoT)** 📱
 > Experimenting with IoT devices and systems, integrating them into everyday life for enhanced connectivity and automation.

-#### **Cloud Computing** ☁️
-> Utilizing cloud platforms for scalable and efficient computing resources, exploring cloud-based solutions for various applications.

 #### **DevOps** 🛠️
 > Implementing DevOps practices for streamlined development and operations, focusing on automation, CI/CD, and efficient workflows.